ftl-mv-translation/ftl-mv-translation/docs/drill-for-locale-updates.md

      If the latest activity was about a minute ago, it's safe to assume that the process is over.
    > ### Why?
    > If you press Reset and prematurely unlock the project, while it doesn't "desync" the content or repo, new edits happening
-   > meanwhile don't persist after reparse, leading to loss of translation if any.
+   > meanwhile don't persist after reparse, leading to a loss of translation.
 10. Hit "Unlock", finally.
 Announce that the job is done.